 Place the dough on the pan and top with your favorite sauce, cheese, and toppings.
 We’ve had the very best luck with nonstick perforated pizza pans.
 The small holes in the pan allow the crust to cook better.

-Bake for 10-12 minutes, until the cheese is bubbly and crust is golden brown underneath.
+You can bake it for 10-12 minutes, until the cheese is bubbly and crust is golden brown underneath.

 You can also cook at 450° for 12-14 minutes.